Pan American Health Organization: Description

 The Organization recognizes the role of the private sector in the delivery of services and fosters dialogue and partnerships with the Ministries of Health.
 In addition to its core budget financed by quota contributions from its Member Governments, PAHO also seeks outside funding to help implement special programs and initiatives in response to vital health needs.
 Voluntary tax-deductible contributions for PAHO health and education projects in the Americas may be made to the PAHO Foundation.

-Dr. Carissa F. Etienne of the Commonwealth of Dominica was elected as the new director of PAHO on January 31, 2013.
-PAHO's Deputy Director is Dr. Mary Lou Valdez, of the United States, and the Assistant Director is Jarbas Barbosa, from Brazil.
+Dr. Jarbas Barbosa of Brazil was elected as PAHO Director on September 28, 2022, and took office on January 31, 2023.
+PAHO's Deputy Director is Dr. Mary Lou Valdez, of the United States, and the Assistant Director is Marcos Espinal, from the Dominican Republic.

 History

 The organization was founded in December 1902.
 It was originally called the Pan-American Sanitary Bureau.
+It has been described as the world's first international public health organization.

 In 1949, PAHO and WHO signed an agreement making PAHO the American Regional Office (AMRO) of WHO.
 Today the usual phrasing is "Regional Office for the Americas".
 The first hemisphere-wide effort to eradicate smallpox was made in 1950 by the PAHO.
 The campaign was successful in eliminating smallpox from all countries of the Americas except Argentina, Brazil, Colombia, and Ecuador.

+In October 2024, health authorities in the Americas expanded PAHO's funding to help the Organization accelerate access to health technologies, particularly in response to public health emergencies and disease outbreaks.